 - Submit patches (using GitLab) for corrections and improvements to the Human Interface Guidelines

-In a highly technical field like programming, it's easy to know the limits of your expertise.
-This is more difficult in subjective fields like art and design, and it's very important to have a firm grasp of your own limitations.
+In a highly technical field like programming, it's easy to encounter the limits of your expertise.
+This is more difficult in subjective fields like art and design, and it's very important to have a firm grasp of what you can do.
 For example:

-- If you know you're not very artistically skilled, don't involve yourself heavily in design work, and accept direction from experienced designers
+- If you know you're not very artistically skilled, listen attentively to developers and experienced designers on what we look for.

-- If you produce designs that people aren't very enthusiastic about, try to solicit honest feedback regarding what could be improved rather than pushing on them
+- Request honest feedback for your design proposals regarding what could be improved rather than blindly pushing on them.